 The modern prescription of high carbohydrate, low fat diets and eating snacks between meals has coincided with an increase in obesity

-, diabetes, and and increase in the incidence of many mental health disorders, including depression
+, diabetes, and and increase in the incidence of many mental health

 , anxiety, and eating disorders